 Police unsure if murdered man, pregnant woman were intended targets

-Sophia Wilson was senselessly killed in the attack along with an unidentified white male who was with her.

-The 29-year-old was four months pregnant and a mother of two and neighbors say they watched her take her young children to school earlier today.
+The 29-year-old was four months pregnant and a mother of two, and neighbors say they watched her take her young children to school earlier on Tuesday.

 They were handcuffed four houses down from the crime scene, on the very same property where Rosa Parks used to live when she moved to Detroit to escape persecution in the south.